 Core Material Workflow

-Use the PBR Map Generator to turn a texture into a coherent material set with normal, roughness, metallic, AO, height, and emission outputs tuned for real-time engines.
+Use the web-based PBR mapping tool to turn a texture into a coherent material set with normal, roughness, metallic, ambient occlusion, height, emission, and albedo outputs tuned for real-time engines.

 Intermediate Game artistsMaterial artistsTechnical artists